YBoran24/CryptoTracker/frontend/README.md

 ## API Integration

-The frontend connects to the backend API at `http://localhost:5000` by default.
-This can be configured in the `next.config.js` file.
+The frontend connects to the backend API.
+The URL is determined by the following priority:
+1. `NEXT_PUBLIC_API_URL` environment variable (for Render deployment)
+2. `BACKEND_URL` environment variable (for Vercel deployment)
+3. `http://localhost:5003/api` (default for local development)

 ## Deployment

-The frontend can be deployed to Vercel with a single click.
+The frontend can be deployed to Vercel or Render.